ncar-xdev/jupyter-forward/README.md

                                   will be forwarded to.
 If not specified, defaults to 8888.  [default: 8888]

-  --conda-env TEXT                Name of conda environment on the remote host
+  --conda-env TEXT                Name of the conda environment on the remote
-                                  that contains jupyter lab
+                                  host that contains jupyter lab.

   --notebook-dir TEXT             The directory on the remote host to use for
-                                  notebooks
+                                  notebooks.
+Defaults to $HOME.

   --port-forwarding / --no-port-forwarding
-                                  Whether to set up SSH port forwarding or not [default: True]
+                                  Whether to set up SSH port forwarding or not.  [default: True]

   -i, --identity PATH             Selects a file from which the identity
                                   (private key) for public key authentication